 What Does It Mean To Be Falling In And Out Of Love?

-Love is one of the most complex and poorly understood emotions for all that it is been talked and written about throughout history.
+Love is one of the most complex and poorly understood emotions for all that it has been talked and written about throughout history.
 What does love feel like?
-It can feel so baffling, crazy-making, euphoric, and contradictory at the same time, and it certainly does not help that we are all inundated with images in the media of what the perfect relationship looks like -- especially when it does not necessarily match up with our real life experiences.
+It can feel so baffling, frenzied, euphoric, and contradictory all at once, and it certainly does not help that we are all inundated with images in the media of what the perfect relationship should look like -- especially when it does not necessarily match up with our real life experiences.

 Why Do People Fall In Love?